Is this beloved beverage affecting your kidney health?

 The consumption of dark cola beverages makes you more vulnerable to stones than light citrus beverages.
 Additionally, consumers who drink beverages that contain high amounts of fructose or phosphoric acid are more prone to kidney stone formation.

 We recommend consuming any soda in moderation, and if you must, stick to the light citrus versions.
-Please note: if you are genetically predisposed to experience kidney stones, we suggest avoiding soda altogether.
+Please note: it’s best to avoid soda altogether if kidney stones run in your family.

 So what SHOULD I drink?